VFPX/VFPXDeployment/docs/ThorUpdate.md

 * Bin2PRGFolder: a comma-separated list of relative paths to which [FoxBin2PRG](https://github.com/fdbozzo/foxbin2prg) is to be applied.
 If this is specified, FoxBin2PRG is run on all VFP binary files (SCX, VCX, PJX, etc.) in the specified folders to create their text equivalents.
 This is important because Git cannot do diffs on binary files.

     > FoxBin2PRG is automatically run on the project file specified in the PJXFile setting.
 If PJXFile is specified and the only files that need to have FoxBin2PRG run on them are included in the project, you can omit the Bin2PRGFolder setting.
+The use of FoxBin2Prg can be turned off.

 * Repository: when VFPX Deployment generates Thor_Update_*AppID*.prg, it assumes the project repository is github.com/VFPX/*AppID*.
 If your project exists in a different location (for example, github.com/*YourName*/*AppID*), add a Repository setting with the full URL, such as ```https://github.com/DougHennig/SFMail```.

 * InstalledFilesFolder: by default, the staging folder VFPX Deployment uses to generate the ZIP file from is called InstalledFiles.
 This setting allows you to specify a different name.

+* RunBin2Prg: "Yes" to auto run FoxBin2prg (Default), else "No" to not run.

+* RunGit: "Yes" to auto run git (Default), else "No" to not run.

 ### 3. Specify what files are installed